 As already mentioned, the argument structure can be defined in terms of the number of arguments a verb accepts.
 By following this definition, projectionist approach representatives categorise the verbs as monovalent, divalent, trivalent, tetravalent, transitive, intransitive, ditransitive, complex-transitive.
 However, the new classification is required for the argument structure evaluation if the central focus on the verb is substituted by linking the consistent form of the verb with the meaning of the form in which it appears.
 This new classification involves types of the constructions such as intransitive, transitive, ditransitive, caused-motion, resultative.
 Previous researchers such as Zhen & Yang (2015) examined the valency patterns features of the verb contemplate by using the descriptive approach and techniques for teaching purposes in an English corpus, which resulted in the discovery that the projectionist approach limited the valency pattern.
-On the other hand, Gilquin and Viberg's (2009) research incorporated both the projectionist and the constructional approach in order to analyse the verb make.
+On the other hand, Gilquin and Viberg's (2009) research incorporated both the projectionist and the constructional approach in order to analyse the verb make based on the corpus CLMETEV, which discovered the main functions of the verb make.

-This paper aims to investigate practically the claims made by the projectionist and constructional approahes about the argument structure by answering the research questions: 1.
-What are valency patterns of verbs dream, think, achieve, make, hit, kiss, dig, bake used in the corpus enTenTen21 by using the projectionist and the constructional approach to argument structure?
+This paper aims to investigate practically the claims made by the projectionist and constructional approaches about the argument structure by answering the research questions:

-2. Which approaches are better for capturing the argument structure of these verbs?
+- 1. What are valency patterns of verbs dream, think, achieve, make, hit, kiss, dig, bake used in the corpus enTenTen21 by using the projectionist and the constructional approach to argument structure? - 2.
+Which approaches are better for capturing the argument structure of these verbs?